databrickslabs/overwatch/docs-compose/overwatch_docs/content/DeployOverwatch/CloudInfra/Azure.md

 ![EH_Base_Setup](/images/EnvironmentSetup/EH_BaseConfig.png)

 #### Step 4: Validate Messages Are Flowing
-Now that you have configured you Overwatch EventHub Namespace, named Event Hub inside of the namespace, and pointed diagnostic logging to the EventHub it's time to validate that messages are flowing.
+Now that you have configured you Overwatch EventHub Namespace, named Event Hub inside the namespace, and pointed diagnostic logging to the EventHub it's time to validate that messages are flowing.
 You may have to wait several minutes to begin to see messages flowing depending on how busy the workspace is.
-There are two things that are commonly missed, please double check the two bullet points below, there are images to help clarify as well.
+There are two things that are commonly missed, please double-check the two bullet points below, there are images to help clarify as well.
 * A named Event Hub has been created within the Namespace.
 * Messages are flowing into the named event hub